swcarpentry/python-novice-gapminder/index.md

     *   Have manipulated data in spreadsheets and interactive tools like SAS
     *   Have _not_ programmed beyond CPD (copy-paste-despair)
 *   Requirements
-    *   Full day: 06:30
+    *   Full day: 06:30 teaching time (plus 1:30 for lunch and two coffee breaks)
     *   Learners use their own machines
     *   No dependence on other Carpentry modules
         *   In particular, no knowledge of shell or version control
-    *   Will introduce the Jupyter Notebook
+    *   Use the Jupyter Notebook
         *   Authentic tool used by many instructors
         *   There isn't really an alternative
+        *   Even people who have seen a bit of Python before will learn something
 *   Data
     *   Use the gapminder data throughout
     *   Break into multiple files by continent